SanchitaDhar/SanchitaDhar/README.md

 ## Hi there 👋
 Welcome  to  my  page!

 🌱My name is Sanchita Dhar.
 I'm a passionate data analyst with a kneen interest in turning data into actionable insights.
 This repository showcase some of my projects that i have done during my learning.
-I'm alaways eager to learn and explore new opportunities.
-Feel free to to check out my projects and reach out.
+I'm always eager to learn and explore new opportunities.
+Feel free to check out my projects and reach out.

 <!--
 **SanchitaDhar/SanchitaDhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.